rharkanson/pyriscope/README.md

 See `pyriscope --help` for further details.

 ### Version
-1.2.0
+1.2.1

 ### About

 Author: Russell Harkanson <[@RussHarkanson]>

-Pyriscope is influenced by [n3tman/periscope.tv], a Windows batch script also for downloading Periscope videos.
+Pyriscope was influenced by [n3tman/periscope.tv], a Windows batch script for downloading Periscope videos.

 Pyriscope is open source, with a [public repo][git-repo-url] on Github.